Application to Director to resolve dispute between landlord and tenant (Form J)

 Residential tenancy officers will attempt to resolve the dispute through mediation if both parties are interested.
 If mediation doesn’t occur then a hearing is held.
 The residential tenancy officer makes a final decision based on the evidence presented and issues a decision (Order of the Director).

 Landlords and tenants can apply.
-You can only make an Application to the Director up to 1 year after a tenancy (lease) has ended.
+You can make an Application to the Director up to 1 year after a tenancy (lease) has ended.
+If you are the respondent (the party in the dispute), you may file your own application (counterclaim) at any time if the original application has not been withdrawn, has been settled by mediation or the hearing has concluded.

 How to apply